Air Buster: Development and release

 The Mega Drive/Genesis port runs fullscreen, features more detailed graphics, keeps most of the Arcade version's parallax effects and has better sound effects.
 The PC Engine/TurboGrafx-16 port features a slightly expanded ending and has a unique track on stage 2.

 Reception

-In Japan, Game Machine listed Air Buster in their March 1, 1990 issue as being the third most popular arcade game of the month.
+In Japan, Game Machine listed Air Buster as the third most popular arcade game of February 1990.

-MegaTech magazine gave the game 78%, commenting on the "excellent graphics, sound and playability", but criticising the low challenge factor.
+MegaTech magazine gave the game 78%, commenting on the "excellent graphics, sound and playability", but criticizing the low challenge factor.
 Mega placed the game at #13 in their Top Mega Drive Games of All Time.
 Mean Machines gave the game 80%, but said that it could not compete with Hellfire.